- This event has passed.

 Curated by Matthew Nevin & Ciara Scanlan.

-In The Ladder Is Always There, internationally renowned Irish performance artist, Amanda Coogan, will create an immersive site specific installation and series of performances.
+In The Ladder Is Always There, internationally renowned Irish performance artist, Amanda Coogan, has created an immersive site specific installation, alongside a series of live performances.

-The first iteration of The Ladder is Always was commissioned by and previously exhibited by the Museum Of Contemporary Art Jacksonville in 2018/2019, with special thanks to Caitlin Doherty.
+The first iteration of The Ladder is Always was commissioned by and exhibited at the Museum Of Contemporary Art Jacksonville in 2018/2019.
+We show it here at CIACLA with special thanks to Caitlin Doherty.

 About the Artist: Amanda Coogan